-So, let’s talk about how to wire a 50-amp outlet for an RV the right way – and the safe way.
+So, let’s discuss how to wire a 50-amp outlet for an RV the right way… and the safe way.

 - 2) What Are the Benefits of Knowing How to Wire a 50-Amp RV Outlet?

-- 3) What Are the Safety Precautions to Take When Wiring a 50 Amp RV Outlet?
+- 3) What Safety Precautions Are Needed When Wiring a 50-Amp RV Outlet?

 - 4) Do I Need a Grounding Rod When Adding a 50-Amp RV Outlet At My Home?